dsccommunity/DscResource.Common/README.md

 ### `Get-PSModulePath`

 Returns the environment variable PSModulePath from the specified target.
-If more than one target are provided only the unique paths will be concatenated and returned.
+If more than one target is provided the return will contain all the concatenation of all unique paths from the targets.

 #### Syntax